RichardTheuws/business-club-management/README.md

    - Navigate to the GitHub repository
    - Click the green "Code" button
    - Select "Open in Codespaces"
-   - Wait for the environment to build
+   - Wait for the environment to build (this includes automatic database initialization)
+   - The application will automatically start on port 5000

 2. Required Environment Variables:
    Create a `.env` file or set up GitHub secrets with: